 16. Financial Services What does this section cover?
 This section relates to financial functions and controls administered by Financial Services.
 Statutory deductions from payroll i.e. PAYE, superannuation, national insurance deductions, and arrestments.
 Voluntary deductions from payroll e.g. GAYE, trade union fees.
 One of the following officers: Deputy Director of Finance; Head of Financial Control; Deputy Head of Financial Control or the Finance Manager (Order to Cash) Establishment of a cash float (any amount) The Head of Financial Control, Deputy Head of Financial Control or the Finance Manager (Order to Cash) must grant approval of the establishment of a cash float.
 Cheque Signatories - General All designated cheque signatories must be included in the bank mandate.
 Only the Deputy Director of Finance (or the Director of Finance) PLUS one other Level 1 or Level 2 signatory may approve changes to the designated cheque signatories, and sign the letter to the bank to instruct it to alter the bank mandate.
 The required signatories depends on the value of the payment, as follows: > £100,000 - One Level 1 signatory plus any other signatory. £25,001 - £100,000 - One Level 1 or Level 2 signatory plus any other signatory. £2,000 - £25,000 - Any two signatories. < £2,000 - Any one signatory.
-Cheque Signatories - Level 1 Director of Finance Deputy Director of Finance Deputy Chief Executive Medical Director Executive Director for Nursing, Midwifery, & Allied Health Professionals Director of Public Health & Health Policy Cheque Signatories - Level 2 Head of Financial Control Deputy Head of Financial Control Finance Manager (Order to Cash)
+Cheque Signatories - Level 1 Director of Finance Deputy Director of Finance Deputy Chief Executive Medical Director Executive Director for Nursing, Midwifery, &amp; Allied Health Professionals Director of Public Health &amp; Health Policy Cheque Signatories - Level 2 Head of Financial Control Deputy Head of Financial Control Finance Manager (Order to Cash)Chief Finance Officers

-16. Financial Services Cheque Signatories - Level 3 Any Business Partner Senior Finance Manager - Performance Finance Manager (Accounts Payable) Financial Accountant Electronic Banking - General Provision On each occasion that a profile is to be allocated to an officer (per the 3 sections below), that allocation shall be recorded in an internal mandate.
+16. Financial Services Cheque Signatories - Level 3 Finance Business Partner Senior Finance Manager - Performance Finance Manager (Accounts Payable) Financial Accountant Electronic Banking - General Provision On each occasion that a profile is to be allocated to an officer (per the 3 sections below), that allocation shall be recorded in an internal mandate.
 The Deputy Director of Finance (or the Director of Finance) PLUS one other Level 1 or Level 2 signatory must approve the mandate.
 The Finance Manager (Order to Cash) shall maintain a complete record of these mandates.
 Electronic Banking - Bankline The system profiles are granted to each of the following officers: Read only - Treasury Assistant Preparer - Treasury Team Leader; Senior Treasury Assistant Authoriser - Head of Financial Control; Deputy Head of Financial Control; Finance Manager (Order to Cash); Finance Manager (Accounts Payable); Financial Accountant.
-Administrator - Head of Financial Control; Deputy Head of Financial Control; Financial Manager (Order to Cash); Treasury Team Leader.
+Administrator - Head of Financial Control; Deputy Head of Financial Control; Financial Manager (Order to Cash); Treasury Team Leader; Cashiering Team Leader; Accounts Receivable Team Leader, Assistance Financial Accountant.
 N.B.
 There is a systematic control that requires the approval of two administrators to authorise any administrative changes to the system.
 Electronic Banking - Government Banking Service The system profiles are granted to each of the following officers: Read only - Treasury Assistant Preparer - Treasury Team Leader; Senior Treasury Assistant Authoriser -Head of Financial Control; Deputy Head of Finance Control; Finance Manager (Order to Cash); Finance Manager (Accounts Payable); Financial Accountant.
-N.B.
-HM Treasury administer this system.
+Administrator - N.B.
+HM Treasury administer the overall system but local users are assigned to local Administrators.
+Treasury Team Leader; Cashiering Team Leader; Accounts Receivable Team Leader, Assistance Financial Accountant.